DataBiosphere/terra-cli/CONTRIBUTING.md

 To add a new supported tool:
    1. Install the app in the `docker/Dockerfile`
    2. Build the new image (see instructions in section above).
-   3. Set the image that the CLI will use
    3. Test that the install worked by calling the app through the `terra app execute` command.
    (e.g. `terra app execute dsub --version`).
 This command just runs the Docker container and executes the command, without requiring any new Java code.
 This `terra app execute` command